CoNarrative/framework-x/site/src/content/intro.md

 Framework-X is a Javascript framework that uses algebraic effects to express state transformations and side effects as pure functions.

-Its similar to
+It's similar to
 [Redux](https://redux.js.org/), though it requires about 40% less code to accomplish the same tasks.
 It was originally based on [`re-frame`](https://github.com/Day8/re-frame), a React framework for Clojurescript.

-Framework-X has been used in mid-size production applications for nearly 2 years.
-It's being open sourced today under the MIT license.
+Framework-X has been used in mid-size production applications for nearly 2 years and is being open sourced today under the MIT license.